Chain-Knight/undersea-bubbles/README.md

-Is this a vencord theme?
+Isn't this a vencord theme?